 Winter is the time of two of the most important holidays in Portuguese culture.
+These holiday traditions are celebrated with utmost zeal and enthusiasm.
 Learn a little more about them before moving to Portugal.

 Christmas in Portugal

-And no, white Christmas doesn’t exist in Portugal, but it’s cold and it usually rains.
+And no, white Christmas doesn’t exist in Portugal, but it’s cold and usually rains.

 New Year’s Eve in Portugal